christopherallanperry/ribble/README.md

 1. Getting the images used for the example packages placed was the hardest part of what's currently presented here.
 Initially, a `clip-path` was used, but I was unable to find a workable method of getting the parent `<div>` to fit to the visible part of the image.
 The work shown here is the result of modifying the supplied images with Photoshop and Illustrator.
 2. Making the valley-light background image look correct had me scratching my head for a while.
 That was eventually solved when I found the trick demonstrated at Ref #2 below.
 3. I did make an attempt at the sub-menu structure, but given time-constraints, it became obvious that I'd be unable to comete it to any degree of satisfaction.
 I removed the markup I had created, to leave the remaining work looking presentable.
+I'm assuming that this would normally be built out through a CMS, rather than created manually.

 ## Feedback